JoshuaS3/s3-bsync/README.md

 ### Usage

 ```
-usage: s3-bsync [-h] [-v] [-i] [--debug] [--file SYNCFILE] [--dump] [--dryrun] [--purge]
+usage: s3-bsync [--help] [--version] [--init] [--debug] [--dryrun] [--file SYNCFILE]
-                [--overwrite] [--dir PATH S3_DEST]
+                [--dump] [--purge] [--overwrite] [--dir PATH S3_DEST] [--rmdir RMPATH]

 Bidirectional syncing tool to sync local filesystem directories with S3 buckets.

 optional arguments:
-  -h, -?, --help      Display this help message and exit.
+  --help, -h, -?
+Display this help message and exit.
-  -v, --version       Display program and version information and exit.
+  --version, -v       Display program and version information and exit.

 program behavior:
   The program runs in sync mode by default.

-  -i, --init          Run in initialize mode.
-This allows tracking file management and
+  --init, -i          Run in initialize (edit) mode.
+This allows tracking file
-                      directory options to be used. (default: False)
+                      management and directory options to be used. (default: False)
   --debug             Enables debug mode, which prints program information to stdout.
                       (default: False)
+  --dryrun            Run program logic without making changes.
+Useful when paired with
+                      debug mode to see what changes would be made. (default: False)

+tracking file management:
+  Configuring the tracking file.

   --file SYNCFILE     The s3sync state file used to store tracking and state
                       information.
 It should resolve to an absolute path. (default:
                       ['~/.state.s3sync'])
-  --dump              Dump s3sync state file configuration. --dryrun implicitly enabled.
+  --dump              Dump s3sync state file configuration and exit. (default: False)
-                      (default: False)
-  --dryrun            Run program logic without making changes.
-Useful when paired with
-                      debug mode to see what changes would be made. (default: False)

-tracking file management:
-  Requires initialize mode to be enabled.

-  --purge             Deletes the default (if not otherwise specified with --file)
-                      tracking configuration file if it exists. (default: False)
+  --purge             Deletes the tracking configuration file if it exists and exits.
+                      Requires init mode. (default: False)
   --overwrite         Overwrite tracking file with new directory maps instead of
-                      appending. (default: False)
+                      appending.
+Requires init mode. (default: False)

 directory mapping:
   Requires initialize mode to be enabled.